AhmedMostafa3m/garage-gate-anpr/README.md

 ✅ Runs standalone for quick testing with any image.

 ✅ Automatic OCR integration

-* Uses LicensePlateRecognizer.recognize_plate() which returns both the annotated image and detected plate texts.\n ✅ Multi-plate handling\n
+* Uses LicensePlateRecognizer.recognize_plate() which returns both the annotated image and detected plate texts.

+✅ Multi-plate handling

-* If multiple plates are detected (e.g., nearby cars), each one is checked against the database.\n
+* If multiple plates are detected (e.g., nearby cars), each one is checked against the database.
 * The gate opens immediately once one plate matches an authorized entry.

-✅ Console logging\n
+✅ Console logging

-* Clear feedback at every stage of the process for easier debugging and monitoring.\n
+* Clear feedback at every stage of the process for easier debugging and monitoring.

 ## ⚙️ Setup
 ```bash